 This may or may not bug you— but I like to carry as few extra bags as possible when I’m out for a baby walk.

-The mesh panel is a great feature to help keep baby from overheating on warmer days, as most carriers get really hot in there.
+The mesh panel is a great feature to help keep baby from overheating on warmer days.
 The pocket rolls up neatly beneath the mesh panel when unzipped.

 The removable hood is another great feature of the Lillebaby carrier.
 It’s easy to attach and tucks into the outside pocket when you don’t need it… unless you’re zipping down that pocket to expose the mesh panel.
 Then you can either remove the hood entirely or roll it up.

 If you prefer a carrier that maximizes airflow to keep baby cool, Lillebaby also makes the almost identical Complete Airflow (made with 3D mesh) and the lux Embossed carrier (made with super soft, breathable microcloth…ooh la la!)
 Bonus: both of these carriers have large external pockets.

 Note that the slimmer Omni 360 has a detachable pocket (fanny-pack style) and provides an easy seat change and is more expensive ($180 vs. $140).